-- Efficiency: Percentage of contaminated sites that have completed assessment. - Efficiency: Percentage of contaminated sites that have completed remediation. - Task (C.1.1.1): Assess contaminated sites and determine the threat to human health and the environment using risk-based targets to establish site cleanup goals. - Task (C.1.1.2): Provide ongoing oversight for long-term cleanup sites, such as Superfund sites, voluntary cleanups, brownfields, uncontrolled sites, RCRA, federal facilities, and leaking underground storage tank sites. - Task (C.1.1.3): Assist eligible entities in applying for federal grants to assess and clean up contaminated brownfield sites. - Task (C.1.1.4): Work with willing responsible parties to manage or abate risks from contamination through MDEQ's Voluntary Cleanup Programs (i.e., Voluntary Evaluation Program and Brownfield Program).
+- Efficiency: Percentage of contaminated sites that have completed assessment. - Efficiency: Percentage of contaminated sites that have completed remediation. - Efficiency: Percentage of Underground Storage Tanks inspected in a timely manner. - Efficiency: Percent of Underground Storage Tanks in compliance with regulatory requirements. - Efficiency: Percentage of Underground Storage Tank System enforcement actions resolved and returning the UST system to compliance. - Task (C.1.1.1): Assess contaminated sites and determine the threat to human health and the environment using risk-based targets to establish site cleanup goals. - Task (C.1.1.2): Provide ongoing oversight for long-term cleanup sites, such as Superfund sites, voluntary cleanups, brownfields, uncontrolled sites, RCRA, federal facilities, and leaking underground storage tank sites. - Task (C.1.1.3): Assist eligible entities in applying for federal grants to assess and clean up contaminated brownfield sites. - Task (C.1.1.4): Work with willing responsible parties to manage or abate risks from contamination through MDEQ's Voluntary Cleanup Programs (i.e., Voluntary Evaluation Program and Brownfield Program).
 As an alternative to enforcement action, a party may enter into a voluntary agreement with MDEQ to clean up contaminated property to MDEQ standards.
-Once the property is cleaned up, MDEQ may provide the party a "no further action" letter so that property can be redeveloped. - Task (C.1.1.5): Initiate enforcement action, when necessary, by issuing the responsible party a notice of violation and/or ex parte order. - Task (C.1.1.6): Initiate assessment and/or cleanup of releases from leaking underground storage tanks using the Mississippi Groundwater Protection fund.
+Once the property is cleaned up, MDEQ may provide the party a "no further action" letter so that property can be redeveloped. - Task (C.1.1.5): Initiate enforcement action, when necessary, by issuing the responsible party a notice of violation and/or ex parte order. - Task (C.1.1.6): Inspect facilities that manage solid or hazardous waste or store petroleum products in Underground Storage Tanks (USTs). - Task (C.1.1.7): Issue inspection reports and, when necessary, initiate enforcement actions in a consistent and timely manner. - Task (C.1.1.8): Initiate assessment and/or cleanup of releases from leaking underground storage tanks using the Mississippi Groundwater Protection fund. - Task (C.1.1.9): Provide environmental expertise and support to local communities, businesses, and citizens as it relates to environmental contamination.

-- Task (C.1.1.7): Provide environmental expertise and support to local communities, businesses, and citizens as it relates to environmental contamination. - Task (C.1.1.8): Provide oversight in perpetuity for operation and management at CERCLA Superfund sites as required by federal law. - Task (C.1.1.9): Advance economic and sustainable redevelopment of contaminated sites. - Task (C.1.1.10): Provide oversight of brownfield redevelopment projects through the Mississippi Brownfields Program.
+- Task (C.1.1.10): Provide oversight in perpetuity for operation and management at CERCLA Superfund sites as required by federal law. - Task (C.1.1.11): Advance economic and sustainable redevelopment of contaminated sites. - Task (C.1.1.12): Provide oversight of brownfield redevelopment projects through the Mississippi Brownfields Program.